“Real” car companies must stop investing in the past

 The new BMW “flagship” Diesel Coupé will get its gearbox handed to it 0-100 km/h by most every electric SUV and saloon on the market.

-OEMs and industry ministers claim they need diesel engines to comply with CO2 regulations (even subsidising the purchase of new diesel engines with an absurdly named “environmental bonus”).
+OEMs and industry ministers claim they need diesel engines to comply with CO2 regulations (even subsidizing the purchase of new diesel engines with an absurdly named “environmental bonus”).
 Of course this argument is a farce; building more electrified vehicles accomplishes the same goal (and they are always cleaner).
 In truth, the traditional OEMs temporarily need diesel sales to keep their production plants running, while their EV strategies catch up (to Tesla) and their model portfolio gets updated.

 On not becoming a “real car company”